VirtoCommerce/vc-platform/docs/getting-started.md

 * Login on behalf
 * Social login

 ## Step 7.
-Go to live with MVP and review additional cases and Virto Commerce
+Go to live with MVP and review additional cases in Virto Commerce

 Now you are ready to launch your MVP store.